-Council has recently investigated options to develop the landfill gas resource at Toowoomba Waste Management Facility (Bedford Street).
+We have recently investigated options to develop the landfill gas resource at Toowoomba Waste Management Facility (Bedford Street).

-- Production of electricity for use at the Wetalla treatment plant, or other Council facilities, or export into the electricity grid; or
+- Production of electricity for use at the Wetalla treatment plant, or other facilities, or export into the electricity grid; or

-Council has entered into a contract with the Clean Energy Regulator following the latest Emissions Reduction Fund auction which will assist funding requirements for landfill gas management.
+We have entered into a contract with the Clean Energy Regulator following the latest Emissions Reduction Fund auction which will assist funding requirements for landfill gas management.

-Council plans to run a three phased process to enter into an arrangement which allows for maximum potential to utilise the landfill gas resource.
+We plan to run a three phased process to enter into an arrangement which allows for maximum potential to utilise the landfill gas resource.